zekroTJA/shinpuru/docs/public-packages.md

   *Package jdoodle provides an API wrapper for the jdoodle execute and credit-spent REST API.*

 - [**`github.com/zekroTJA/shinpuru/pkg/lctimer`**](pkg/lctimer)
-  *Package lctimer provides a life cycle timer which calls registered callback handlers on timer elapse.*
+  *Package lctimer provides a life cycle timer which calls registered callback handlers on timer elapse.
+This package is a huge buggy piece of crap, please don't use it. :)*

 - [**`github.com/zekroTJA/shinpuru/pkg/mimefix`**](pkg/mimefix)
   *Package mimefix provides functionalities to bypass this issue with fasthttp on windows hosts*: https://github.com/golang/go/issues/32350*